 MBBS Bsc (Hons) DFFP PCME MRCS MRCGP M.Phil

 Dr Saad provides joint injections and minor surgery at SMC.
-He is a medico legal expert, working closely with solicitors and the Courts, for claimant’s personal injury.
+He is a medico legal expert, working closely with solicitors and the Courts, for claimant’s injuries.

 When time allows he loves watching sci-fi, action, horror movies and box sets, and also enjoys training at the gym and a good meal out.